Remote VoIP solutions

 1. Do you have an existing VoIP solution?

-Extension: Often, the easiest way is to purchase the remote VoIP extension from your existing VoIP provider.
+Extension: Often, the easiest way is to purchase the remote VoIP extension from your existing business VoIP provider.
 This ensures you leverage your existing relationship and setup to deploy remote VoIP with little friction, lower business VoIP costs, and familiar functionality.

 Looking elsewhere: If the remote VoIP extension is not functional enough or too expensive, it’s time to seek other options.
 Speak with your VoIP provider first, and if they can’t offer anything suitable, then it’s time to look elsewhere.